j1sk1ss/SelfCallPreprocessor/README.md

 }
 ```

 This is a very simple example of the `selfcall` annotation.
-With the `processor::selfcall` usage, an user can "reserve" the first argument for the `self` pointer.
-Aforementioned code snippet, after such a transformation becames a less-readeble, but at least, a correct version of C-code.
+With the `processor::selfcall` usage, a user can "reserve" the first argument for the `self` pointer.
+Code snippet above, after such a transformation, becames a less-readeble, but at least, a correct version of C-code.
 ```c
 typedef struct __anon_struct_string_t
 {